TC United Frequently Asked Questions

 What are the benefits of playing competitive soccer?

 The benefits are licensed coaching staff, higher level competition, more intensive skills development, longer seasons, more playing opportunities, more training sessions, and having teammates who share a common commitment for becoming high level soccer players.
-Players who strive to play on their junior high, high school or college soccer teams will benefit from the high quality soccer training they receive from playing competitive soccer.
-Most all of today’s high school varsity teams are comprised of players that play at a competitive level.
+Players who strive to play on their high school or college soccer teams will benefit from the high quality soccer training they receive from playing competitive soccer.
 Competitive soccer gives an aspiring player more opportunities to develop their skills at a young age so that they can reach their true potential.

 What is the annual TC United club fee and what does it cover?

 We offer the most affordable competitive soccer program in the area - about half the cost of the nearest competitor.
-View the annual playing year fees.
-The TC United club fee pays for all costs associated with the delivery of the program, including:
+View the annual playing year fees to see the fees and what it covers.
+The TC United club fee pays for the costs associated with the delivery of the year-round program.

 Annual program fees are collected after tryouts and the player is selected and joins the team.
 Parents may opt to pay the fee in full or a payment plan is available to allow parents to break up the fee into installments.
 A portion of annual club charges can be defrayed with a financial aid grant for qualified and approved applicants.
 Financial aid applications are available on the document download section of our website.
 Please note that we do not have an automatic payment system, and monthly installment must be manually paid by account holders.